 Common Officer-Question Categories

-For marriage-based cases, officers ask how the couple met, how the relationship progressed, daily routines, and details about the shared residence.
+For marriage-based cases, officers ask how the couple met, how the relationship developed, daily routines, and details about the shared residence.
 For employment-based cases, officers ask about the employer's business, the applicant's specific role, salary, and work location.
 Source-of-income questions cover both current income and how the applicant supported themselves during any period of unauthorized status.

 What If You Need to Reschedule?